chef/chef-oss-practices/projects/knife.md

 # Knife Project

-The Knife project includes all of Chef Infra's Knife plugins.
+The Knife project includes all of the Chef Infra Knife plugins.

 **Slack Channel** TBD